Veeeetzzzz/grok-3-system-prompt/prompt.md

 ## Timestamp

-Today's date and time is 06:18 PM BST on Sunday, May 18, 2025.
+Today's date and time is 09:37 PM BST on Monday, May 19, 2025.